lee-jin81/metis_project_5_nlp/README.md

 * Source: [Kaggle Medical transcriptions](https://www.kaggle.com/datasets/tboyle10/medicaltranscriptions)
 * Data set: 4,998 documents across 38 different medical specialties

+## Algorithms
+An unsupervised model was built by tokenization of the documents using NLTK.
+The cleaned document was vectorized using TF-IDF (term frequency inverse document frequency) and then topic modeling (NMF: non-negative matrix factorization) was applied for dimension reduction of 10 topics.
+The terms associated with the topics were not readily identifiable.
+Some topics contain terms that were too general or are medical jargons.
+The results were integrated into a content-based recommendation system.
+The user will input a document and 3 similar documents will be recommended for viewing.

 ## Tools
 * Text processing: Python, text processing libraries (NLTK, scikit-learn), pandas
 * Visualizations: matplotlib, wordCloud